LangChain is a framework for developing applications powered by language models. It enables applications that:

-- Components: abstractions for working with language models, along with a collection of implementations for each abstraction.
+- Components: composable tools and integrations for working with language models.
 Components are modular and easy-to-use, whether you are using the rest of the LangChain framework or not

-- Off-the-shelf chains: a structured assembly of components for accomplishing specific higher-level tasks
+- Off-the-shelf chains: built-in assemblages of components for accomplishing higher-level tasks

 Off-the-shelf chains make it easy to get started.
-For complex applications, components make it easy to customize existing chains and build new ones.
+Components make it easy to customize existing chains and build new ones.